Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 It’s really important to recognize and accept that sleep deprivation has a truly debilitating effect upon both cognitive and physical performance; including emotional control.
 It will decrease situational awareness, which then causes more problems to occur.
 Being fatigued also impedes mental reasoning and one’s ability to implement solutions.

-In respect to buddy/team diving, it’s wise to recognise that individuals can sometimes exhibit flawed judgement.
+In respect to buddy/team diving, it’s wise to recognize that individuals can sometimes exhibit flawed judgment.

 It is important to consider that “at any time” can be prior to the dive.
 You can abort a dive if you are concerned in any way about your buddy or team mate; even before you get in the water.